*DUE TO PROBLEMS WE ARE EXPERIENCING WITH GMAIL AND YAHOO EMAILS - PLEASE CALL THE NUMBER BELOW**

 3. Open to any ideas a scout may have

 The Senior Center staff are looking for people willing to rake leaves, do light yard work, or shovel snow for seniors must be 21+.
 Or if scouting group or club must have adult supervision.
 Call us if interested.
 Any day or time that you have available is fine.
 We encourage you to reach out to those in your neighborhood also.

 Age 21+.
 State Health Benefits program.
 You attend a series of all day trainings for 6-8 weeks once a week given by the county and state and learn all about health benefits.
 Trainings offered twice per year in different counties.
 Then you work at the Senior Center as a volunteer as needed assisting seniors.

-Training held twice per year in various locations.
+Training held only once per year in our area.
 Call Christine 732-329-4000 x7682 if interested.
-Must attend all sessions from 9am-4pm.
+Must attend all sessions from 9am-3pm.
 Free parking.
 Bring own lunch.